paytrail/api-documentation/docs/README.md

 }
 ```

-_**Note:** The callback given to `mount()` is called on a successful payment, and is called with the merchants (your) Checkout success redirect url.
+_**Note:** The callback given to `mount()` is called on a successful payment, and is called with the merchants (your) Paytrail success redirect url.
 You can customize the actions after a successful payment.
 The example callback above will redirect the user to the success url after 1.5 seconds, to give time for the Apple Pay modal success-animation to finish._

 ## Token payments

-Checkout provides an API for tokenizing payment cards and issuing payments on those tokenized payment cards.
+Paytrail provides an API for tokenizing payment cards and issuing payments on those tokenized payment cards.

 For developing purposes there is [list of cards](/payment-method-providers#test-cards-for-tokenization) which can be safely used to test different scenarios on tokenization and payment flows (e.g. failing payments or using of 3DS).

 ### Adding (tokenizing) cards

-Adding a new card stores the payment card information to Checkout and returns a tokenization id that can be used to fetch a card token for payments.
+Adding a new card stores the payment card information to Paytrail and returns a tokenization id that can be used to fetch a card token for payments.

 The following illustrates how the user moves in the card tokenization process: